 - Conference Assistant for Memory and Performance in African-Atlantic Futures, University of Leeds (August 2018)

-- Women of the Global South and its diasporas: Rights, Representation, Activism (June 2018).
-The international symposium was Women's Paths final 2018 event, organised by myself and three co-organisers.
+- Women of the Global South and its diasporas: Rights, Representation, Activism International Symposium (June 2018).
+Women's Paths final 2018 event organised by myself and three co-organisers.

-- Women's Paths Roundtable discussion 'Doing Intersectional Feminist Work in Academia', Intersections & Academia Conference, University of Sheffield (June 2018)
+- Women's Paths Roundtable, 'Doing Intersectional Feminist Work in Academia', Intersections & Academia Conference, University of Sheffield (June 2018)

 - Curated panels about postgraduate study for black students at Leeds University Student Union's Inspire, Learn, Lead Conference (January 2018 and February 2019)

-I have presented my research at international conferences, including Afroeuropean Studies 2019 (University of Lisbon, July 2019), the 3rd Annual Black Feminism, Womanism and the Politics of Women of Colour in Europe (Berlin, September 2018), Memory and Performance in African-Atlantic Futures, University of Leeds (August 2018), Caribbean Women (Post) Diaspora: African/Caribbean Interconnections Conference, (London Southbank University, July 2018), 42nd Annual Conference of the Society for Caribbean Studies (University of London, July 2018), Postcolonial Studies Association Convention (University of London, September 2017 and University of Manchester, September 2019) and several others.
+I have presented my research at international conferences, including Afroeuropean Studies 2019 (University of Lisbon, July 2019), the 3rd Annual Black Feminism, Womanism and the Politics of Women of Colour in Europe (Berlin, September 2018), Memory and Performance in African-Atlantic Futures (University of Leeds, August 2018), Caribbean Women (Post) Diaspora: African/Caribbean Interconnections Conference, (London Southbank University, July 2018), 42nd Annual Conference of the Society for Caribbean Studies (University of London, July 2018), Postcolonial Studies Association Convention (University of London, September 2017 and University of Manchester, September 2019) and several others.

 My broader research interests include Caribbean literature; African literature; African-American literature; Postcolonial theory; contemporary English literature; feminist fiction, theory and activism; and Marxist theory.